 Building credit is a confusing process for many newcomers to the U.S. Learn the ins and outs of how to build your credit and reap the benefits.

-While a Social Security number is an identifier that credit bureaus use to locate and collect your information, it’s only one of several identifiers.
+While a social security number (SSN) is an identifier that credit bureaus use to locate and collect your information, it’s only one of several identifiers.
 Getting a credit report or a credit score without an SSN can be difficult, but here’s how to do it.

 Are you more likely to get approved if your credit history doesn’t exist or if your credit score is poor?
 We discuss which is worse: bad credit or no credit.